fpapado/aroundedinburgh/worklog.md

 # Next Steps
-Add /places route, which goes to another controller action, which just lists all the places, not just the user's.
+Add /places route, which goes to another controller action, listing all the places, not just the user's.

 Add JS / Build tools

-Style
+Initial style pass

+# Basic Functionality
+Category search.
+"I want a place to..."

+# Location
-Add location: how?
+Add location to places: how?

+Add map for each place: leaflet.js? static?

+Add map for all places

+"Find closest"

+# Extras: Place API
+"Goes well with" field: annotations about which places pair nearby.
+Manual initially

+"Itinerary": collection of places, with a guide.
+    Itinerary: Moray House studying
+        -> Study at: Moray House library
+        -> Have lunch at: Henderson's
+        -> Visit: bla

+    Then visiting Moray House would bring up:
+        "This place is part of an itinerary"

+# Extras: Location
+"Nearby", for each place

+"Nearby", for user

+# The Moon
+Assess JS front-end

+Web worker / offline functionality

+# Far off
+"Monuments" expansion pack / deck